wp-plugins/ose-firewall/readme.txt

 = New Security Features in OSE Firewall v2.0 =
 * Manage IPs in Firewall Setting - blacklisting, whitelisting, and monitoring IPs in the Firewall IP Management Section
-* Manage Security Rulesets - you can change the security rule sets to that best fits for your website's requirements in the Firewall Security Ruleset Section
+* Manage Security Rulesets - you can change the security rule sets to that best fits for your website's requirements in the Firewall Security Ruleset Section, which increase the performance of antivirus and antihacking.
 * Email Security Threats - choose different types of security threats alert emails to receive when there's an attack
-* Variables whitelisting functions - you can whitelist some variables in the variable whitelisting configuration page in the firewall in order to avoid false security alerts.
+* Variables Whitelisting functions - you can whitelist some variables in the variable whitelisting configuration page in the firewall in order to avoid false security alerts.

 = Enhanced Security Features: Provides an industry level firewall to block common security threats =
 * Anti-Spam - Utilizing Blacklisting IPs in Stop Forum Spam
+* AntiVirus - prevent, detect and remove malware from the website, keep website secure.
 * Blacklisted IP Handling methods - Trace, Delete, Track
 * Security Check: Malicious User Agent blocks hundreds of the worst bots while ensuring open-access for normal traffic
 * Security Check: Detect Directory Traversal that consists in exploiting insufficient security validation / sanitization of user-supplied input file names.
-* Malware Check: Virus Scanning that scans for malware and variants that are known security threats, and scans for heuristics of backdoors, trojans, suspicious code and other security issues
+* Malware Check: Virus Scanning that scans for malware and variants that are known security threats, and scans for heuristics of backdoors, trojans, suspicious code and other security issues, which is the first stgae of antivirus.
-* Security Check: DoS Attacks where automated bots constituting flooding attacks to your website.
+* Security Prevention: DoS Attacks where automated bots constituting flooding attacks to your website.
 * Security Check: Javascript Injection for any traffic including automated bots that constitutes security threats of injecting malicious javascript into your files.
 * Security Check: Direct File Inclusion for any traffic including automated bots that constitutes security threats of including files on a server through the web browser.
 * Security Check: Remote File Inclusion for any traffic including automated bots that constitutes security threats of exploiting "dynamic file include" mechanisms in web applications.